- News /

 “RTS meters are not that common, we believe there are around 700 RTS meters in Plymouth homes that will need replacing.
 However, the fact that we are seeing cases of wrongly registered RTS meters is worrying and means there may be more properties out there who could be affected by this than energy suppliers think.”

-“We are encouraging residents to check their electric meter this week to identify if it may be an RTS meter and contact your energy supplier if you believe you have an RTS meter, so they can arrange a replacement meter to be installed before the 30th June deadline.”
+“We are encouraging residents to check their electric meter this week to identify if it may be an RTS meter and contact your energy supplier if you believe you have an RTS meter, so they can arrange a replacement meter to be installed as soon as possible.”

-“You may have already been contacted by your supplier, if so, you need arrange a suitable date for your supplier to come and upgrade your meter free of charge before June 30th.”
+“You may have already been contacted by your supplier, if so, you need arrange a suitable date for your supplier to come and upgrade your meter, and this should be free of charge.”

 You may have an RTS meter if: